corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ### Time-window

-In some cases, proposed transaction must be approved during a certain time-window.
+In some cases, a proposed transaction must be approved during a certain time-window.
 For example:

 * An option can only be exercised after a certain date.
 * A bond may only be redeemed before its expiry date.